 Modular payment plans

-A modular payment plan may be proposed by the student for agreement by the Western Orthodox Academy.
+A modular payment plan may be proposed by the student for agreement by the University.
 Where modular payment of any portion of fees has been granted, the payments must be received on or before the due date.
 Where arrears occur, we will not send a reminder, but instead will automatically de-matriculate the student.
-Re-matriculation is possible, subject to a £120 fee, payment of arrears, and the Academy’s and the University’s discretion.
+Re-matriculation is possible, subject to a £125 fee, payment of arrears, and the College’s and the overseas University’s discretion.
 If re-matriculation does not occur within 90 days of de-matriculation, the student will be dismissed from their programme without any refund of fees already paid.
 Students at risk of falling into arrears should contact the administration to discuss their situation.
 DO NOT engage in a modular payment arrangement unless you are absolutely confident that you can meet the associated terms.
 Unless all fees have been received (and all academic requirements completed satisfactorily), a student cannot graduate.

 A modular payment plan is not a credit plan or an instalment scheme, because there is neither a loan nor a debt and each payment is for a specified time period of registration (so if a programme is of one year’s duration and a modular payment scheme of four equal payments is agreed, each payment covers registration for three months).
 The arrangement can be cancelled by the student by withdrawing from their programme at any point without further payments being due.
 Each payment is also subject to a separate 14-day cooling-off period during which the decision to withdraw from the programme may be communicated to us and a refund of the payment in question processed.

 No liability can be accepted for payments not received and cleared by our bankers.
 Payments received are normally paid to the bank on the same day, and should be expected to clear ca. 7-10 days after.
 We accept no responsibility for cash payments, or any means of payment which is not specifically made out as directed.
 Proof of sending does not constitute proof of receipt.
 All charges made to us for banking transactions will be added to the candidate’s account balance.